 Some independent and freelance journalists said they were frustrated by what they perceive to be an elitist, closed system featuring “serial fellows,” people who get a fellowship supported by a foundation who then get more fellowships because of the previous fellowships they received.

-Funders warned that the same kind of journalistic elitism could happen if foundations insisted that grantees pay a living wage to its journalists, as some at Pocantico suggested, therefore having to favor outlets that could afford to do so in the first place or especially when the grant funds run out.
+Funders warned that the same kind of journalistic elitism could happen if foundations insisted that grantees pay a living wage to its journalists, as some at Pocantico suggested, and therefore favor outlets that could afford to do so initially or when the grant funds run out.

 Community foundations emerged as an area within foundation philanthropy that could be tapped for more funding.
 Since community foundations often focus on many different interests in one geographic area, they often have difficulty sorting out which organizations to support and don’t understand the value of independent and local journalism to their community.
 Many agreed that the independent journalism sector needs to educate the community foundations’ program staff about what they do and the role they play in the community.